TannerBerry/TannerBerry.github.io/essays/AIAssistant.md

 ## Personal Experience with AI
-1. Experience WODs, e.g., E18
+*1. Experience WODs*
   Using AI for Experience WODs has been a game-changer.
 It proved especially helpful when I faced roadblocks, like misunderstanding the nuances of the underscore pluck function.
 AI's ability to provide instant clarification accelerated my learning process, turning potential hours of confusion into moments of enlightenment.
-2. In-class Practice WODs
+2. *In-class Practice WODs*
   In these sessions, ChatGPT served as a quick reference guide.
 For instance, when grappling with HTML concepts, it succinctly clarified the differences in header syntax, enhancing my understanding and saving valuable class time.
-3. In-class WODs
+*3. In-class WODs*
   During these WODs, I consciously chose not to use AI.
 The need for quick, accurate responses under time pressure made AI less appealing, prompting me to rely more on my understanding and instincts.
-4. Essays
+*4. Essays*
   For essay writing, Grammarly was indispensable in refining my drafts.
 It corrected errors and helped me understand the nuances of English grammar, improving my writing skills over time.
-5. Final Project
+*5. Final Project*
   I refrained from using AI in the final project, valuing my work's authenticity and personal touch.
 This decision stemmed from a desire to fully own the creative and technical aspects of the project.
-6. Learning a Concept / Tutorial
+*6. Learning a Concept / Tutorial*
   For straightforward queries, AI was a time-saver.
 However, I still preferred comprehensive resources like video tutorials for in-depth learning or complex concepts, which offered more context and depth.
-7. Answering a Question in Class or in Discord
+*7. Answering a Question in Class or in Discord*
   I rarely used AI for class discussions, as I wanted my responses to reflect my voice and understanding.
-8. Asking or Answering a smart question
+*8. Asking or Answering a smart question*
   I avoided AI for smart-questions, considering the value of personal knowledge and direct human interaction in such scenarios.
-9. Coding Example
+*9. Coding Example*
   AI proved beneficial for providing coding examples.
 When learning about Underscore .pluck, AI-generated examples offered practical insights that supplemented my learning.
-10. Explaining Code
+*10. Explaining Code*
   One of the most significant uses of AI was for code explanation.
 When a code segment's functionality was unclear, AI provided detailed breakdowns, which were instrumental in deepening my comprehension.
-11. Writing Code
+*11. Writing Code*
   I generally avoided AI for writing code.
 The inconsistencies in style and the additional time needed to adapt AI-generated code to my projects made it less practical.
-12. Documenting Code
+*12. Documenting Code*
   While I have yet to use AI for documentation, its potential in this area is intriguing.
 However, the precision required in documentation made me hesitant to rely on AI.
-13. Quality Assurance
+*13. Quality Assurance*
   AI excelled in quality assurance tasks, offering quick insights into potential errors and suggesting directions for debugging, which was invaluable in refining my code.
-14. Other Uses in ICS 314
+*14. Other Uses in ICS 314*
   I utilized AI for administrative tasks like calculating my grade total, appreciating its ability to streamline mundane tasks and allowing me to focus on more complex issues.

 ## Impact on Learning and Understanding